devmegan/flask-track/README.md

 #### Deposits Gauge
 - Once the user has made their first deposit towards the goal, the deposits gauge card becomes visbile.
 This card shows the user the number of deposits and withdrawals they have made.
+- This deposits gauge is a doughnut chart provided by [chart.js](https://www.chartjs.org/), and set to display across only 180 degrees, to transform it into the gauge shape.
 - The deposits portion of the gauge is on the left-hand side.
 Below this side, the number of deposits is displayed in text.
 - The withdrawals portion of the guage is on the right-hand side.
 Below this side, the number of withdrwals is displayed in text.